umarf0851/PLSQL-Test-ABANS/README.md

 -------------------------------------------End of Instructions-----------------------

 CREATE OR REPLACE PACKAGE BODY PLSQLTEST AS

--- This Procedure Functions as Loading the Data into Tables from CSV files and Validates data consistency and Exception Handling in terms of File Handling............
+-- This Procedure Functions as Loading the Data into Tables from CSV files and Validates data consistency and Exception Handling in terms of File Handling....

  CREATE OR REPLACE PROCEDURE ProcParentLoad (RetCode OUT VARCHAR2,
                                          RetSTR  OUT VARCHAR2) IS